Fern Dickson MA, UKCP, MBACP, online and in person psychotherapy

-I am experienced in working with a wide range of issues including depression, anxiety, relationships, life changes, and bereavement.
-I currently work over Skype and phone, offering flexibility in the current situation.
+I am experienced in working with a wide range of issues including anxiety, depression, relationships, panic attacks, life changes, and bereavement.
+I currently work online over Skype and phone or in person, offering flexibility in the current situation.
 My practice is based in two central London locations in Holborn and Islington providing a convenient and welcoming space.

 Training, qualifications & experience

 Advanced Diploma in Existential Psychotherapy, Regent's University, London MA Psychotherapy and Counselling, Regent's University, London

 PGDip Psychotherapy and Counselling, Regent's University

 I am a member of the BACP and registered with the UKCP, and abide by their ethical and professional standards